rishikathorat/315-FinalProject/README.md

 ## Usage

-1. **Display Interactive Seat Map**: View the current seating arrangement of the Magic School Bus.
+1. **Display Interactive Seat Map**: View the current seating arrangement of the college bus.

 2. **Book a Seat**: Reserve a single seat by providing the passenger name and seat number.